finos/open-source-readiness/docs/bok/Activities/Level-5/Leveraging-Strategically.md

   - Level 5 (OSMM)
   - Strategy
 image: /img/bok/page-types/activity.png
+checklist:
+  - title: Strategy
+    description: The organisation defines goals and objectives in its an open source strategy
+  - title: Performance
+    description: The firm measures the effectiveness of its open source strategy
+  - title: Leverage
+    description: Management leverages open source strategy to achieve objectives
+  - title: Benefits
+    description: The benefits of open source are considered when setting organisational strategy
 ---

 OSMM Level 5 is about [Strategy](../../Artifacts/Strategy).
 At this level, you seek to make decisions that shape the technology landscape in your favor to create new opportunities.